-The Do Good Institute at the University of Maryland (UMD), Center for Philanthropy and Nonprofit Leadership and the Association for Research on Nonprofit Organizations and Voluntary Action [ARNOVA] are pleased to announce an annual Award to recognize and encourage path-breaking research in the field of “global philanthropy and/or nonprofit leadership”.
+The Do Good Institute at the University of Maryland School of Public Policy and the Association for Research on Nonprofit Organizations and Voluntary Action are pleased to offer an annual award to recognize and encourage innovative, path-breaking research in the field of “global philanthropy and/or nonprofit leadership”.

-Nomination Requirements for 2016 Award & Additional Information
+Nomination Requirements for 2017 Award & Additional Information

 AWARD AMOUNT: $10,000

 If you have questions, send us an e-mail.